 Songs of Hope and Joy

-Pilot Theatre has collaborated with York-based band Direct Message to create the song Rollercoaster, which explores new approaches to testimony and human rights.
-The band Direct Message was founded by Ukrainians who came to the UK from different parts of Ukraine because of the war.
-They had never met each other before arriving in York: “Some of us were amateur musicians in our previous lives, others are students in the Music department of York College.
-Passion for music helps us to accept our new circumstances and to deliver the idea of who modern Ukrainians are.
-We strive to convey our message straight to the hearts of our audience, so we choose to perform not only Ukrainian songs but the world hits that resonate with us.”
+Pilot Theatre collaborated with York-based band Direct Message to create the song "Rollercoaster: Hope as a Habit", which explores new approaches to testimony and human rights.
+Direct Message was founded by Ukrainians who relocated to the UK from various parts of Ukraine due to the war.
+They had never met each other before arriving in York: “Some of us were amateur musicians in our previous lives, while others are students in the Music department at York College.
+Our passion for music helps us accept our new circumstances and communicate who modern Ukrainians are.
+We strive to convey our message straight to the hearts of our audience, performing not only Ukrainian songs but also world hits that resonate with us.”

-The song ‘Rollercoaster: hope as a habit’ was written specially for the Art Rights Truth project ‘Conversations with Testimony’, with lyrics by Polina Senchuk, and music by the band.
-This is the first original song the band has written together, guided and supported through the process by composer Emily Levy.
+The song was written "Conversations with Testimony" commissioning call, and features lyrics by Polina Senchuk and music by the band.
+This marks the first original song the band has created together, guided and supported throughout the process by composer Emily Levy.

-“It was absolutely a new experience for us to transform our own feelings into lyrics and melody.
-This song is about our life, difficulties, obstacles, and for sure – about hope to rise again after each fall.
-Every dizzying down is followed by a breathtaking going up, and this is a vicious circle.
-Is it the life we dreamed of?
+“It was an absolutely new experience for us to transform our own feelings into lyrics and melody.
+This song reflects our lives, the difficulties and obstacles we face, and—a central theme—our hope to rise again after each fall.
+Every dizzying low is followed by a breathtaking high, creating a continuous cycle.
+Is this the life we dreamed of?
 No. Can we stop this ride?
 No. The only thing we can do is hold tight and keep going.”